Strawberry Coconut Chia Pudding

 Any recipe that involves strawberries is a yes from me.
 We’re not even into strawberry season yet, but I’m preparing early this year with a whole lot of strawberry recipes.

 This strawberry coconut chia pudding is rich, creamy, incredibly easy to make and perfect as either breakfast or a snack.
+Chia seeds are a very nutritious seed that are high in protein, fiber, healthy fats and omega 3’s.
+They’re naturally vegan, gluten free and keto friendly.

 The coconut flavor comes naturally from canned coconut milk, and is layered with a homemade strawberry puree.
 Vegan, gluten free, dairy free, grain free, easy, delicious, just the way I like it!
+If you love this recipe, try my protein overnight oats or chocolate chia pudding next!

-How to make this recipe
+How to make coconut chia pudding

 There are two main parts to this recipe, the pudding and the strawberry puree.